prof18/marcogomiero.com/content/about-me.md

 I'm working as Uniwhere Dev Lead, where I manage the end-to-end development of a platform with half a million users.

-I'm a Kotlin lover with a CS degree, I have experience with native Android and native iOS development, as well as cross-platform development with React Native, Flutter and Kotlin Multiplatform.
+I'm a Kotlin lover with a Computer Engineering degree, I have experience with native Android and native iOS development, as well as cross-platform development with React Native, Flutter and Kotlin Multiplatform.

 In my spare time I write and maintain open source code, I share my dev experience by speaking at confs and organizing events with the Google Developer Group Venezia and I play basketball.